Sandy grizzled skipper

 The sandy grizzled skipper (Pyrgus cinarae) is a species of skipper (family Hesperiidae).
 It has a restricted range in southeastern Europe with a small relict population in central Spain.

 As with many Pyrgus species, this can be difficult to identify in the field.
-It is quite large for the genus (wingspan 30–32 mm) and the underside of the hindwings are usually paler olive-brown than most of its congeners with large white markings but identification generally requires scrutiny in the hand.
-The adults are usually seen flying in June but very little else is known about the ecology of this species and the larval food plant is unknown.
+It is quite large for the genus (wingspan 30–32 mm) and the underside of the hindwings are usually paler olive-brown than most of its congeners with large white markings but identification generally requires scrutiny in the hand.In Seitz it is described - H. cinarae Rambr. (= cynarae Frr.)
+(85 i).
+No marginal row on the forewing, but a very strongly developed median band on both wings, the spots of the band being large and white.
+Underside of hind- wing light yellowish green.
+The white discocellular spot not prolonged forward.
+South Russia, Bulgaria, Turkey, Asia Minor; in June.